Value drawing can be used to create an image that feels so real and spacious that it seems like you could reach right into it!

 Artists use a system of nine values ranging from white to black, called a value scale.

-The scale consists of four light values (the lights), a middle value, and four dark values (the darks).
+The scale consists of four light values (values 1 to 4), a middle value (also called a half-tone), and four dark values (values 6 to 9).
+A value scale is essentially a simplified gradation.

 Learn how to draw a value scale here.